Health Care

 DINZ warns about the risks of unnecessary supplementation and care to avoid overdosing, especially in the young.
 Crucial to this is working with your veterinarian to understand the copper levels in your stock at these key times, and to test at the critical periods in different stock types both before and after supplementation to ensure you are getting optimal benefit.

-In marginal areas, or if you wish to optimise the performance of animals, a product like Multimin® + Cu may well be a good choice to supplement copper at critical periods and has the benefit of offering Selenium, Manganese and Zinc as well – all of which provide benefits for reproduction and immunity.
+In marginal areas, or if you wish to optimise the performance of animals, a product like MULTIMIN® may be a good choice to supplement copper at critical periods and has the benefit of offering selenium, manganese and zinc as well - all of which provide benefits for reproduction and immunity.
 This can be important to help support vaccination and a strong antibody response.
-It is also beneficial in the last trimester of pregnancy where the high demands of the fawn’s growth could triple the trace element requirements.
+It is also beneficial in the last trimester of pregnancy where the high high demands of the fawn's growth could triple the trace element requirements.
 Impact of these elements on velvet production are not well documented but it is likely, given the nature of the velvet/antler growth cycle that copper and zinc could be influential and may be beneficially supplemented; particularly in young stags.

 Vote for this content: 5 4 3 2 1